background

 Peter Hinssen Profile

 For more than fifteen years, Peter led a life of technology start-ups.
 His first company e-COM was acquired by Alcatel-Lucent, his second, Streamcase, by Belgacom, and Across Technology by Delaware Consulting.
-His third venture (Porthus) was quoted on the stock exchange and acquired by Descartes.
+His third venture (Porthus) was quoted on the stock exchange in 2006 and acquired by Descartes.
 Between start-ups, he has been an Entrepreneur in Residence with McKinsey & Company, with a focus on digital and technology strategy.
-Peter’s current company nexxworks helps organisations become fluid, innovate and thrive in The Day After Tomorrow.
+Peter’s current company nexxworks inspires and connects organizations so that they can thrive in the Never Normal.

 Peter Hinssen Speaking Videos